JEC1100/CV/README.md

 * Vice President of Optics Society.

 ## What I'm working on
--	I am currently consolidating my learning at Makers by addressing every course material a second time.
-I'm building a Contacts App in Rails.
-I’m also taking a deeper dive into JavaScript by applying the principles instilled by Makers to convert Ruby challenges into JS ones.
+-	I am currently consolidating my learning at Makers by addressing every course material a second time around.
+I'm also building a React and JavaScript Web App Planner.
+I loved using these stacks and working in teams the most at Makers but would like more personal exposure to these technonologies now

+## What I'd like to work on
+For personal projects, I'd like to work on a generic booking bot that removes the need to log on to a website at a weird and early time once per week to try to book your slot.
+Swimming/golf/zoo tickets/gymnastics. and, secondly:
+A buddy system that connects a network of women to reach out to another pair of buddies for help should they ever feel unsafe.

+For professional projects, I'd like to work on:
+- Projects that involve a new tech stack I have yet to grapple with much.
+- Projects that see a rapid turnover of user stories to deployment but that also involve a good amount of testing wherever practically possible.

 ## Proudest Achievements
   - Completing Maker's Course, London-based software Bootcamp.
 Presenting our final group engineering project, Key-J.